 While everyone else is stowing their gardening gear and mourning the end of summer, I’m out in the backyard, ready to dig in.
 September’s got this perfect vibe – cooler air, fewer bugs, and soil that’s still toasty from summer.
 It’s like nature’s giving you a second chance to grow some awesome food.
 If you’ve ever thought about keeping your garden going past summer or trying out fall planting, now’s the time.
 Grab a coffee and let’s talk about veggies to plant in September so you can keep your garden popping through fall.

-Veggies That Love the Cold
+Veggies That Actually Love the Cold

-The Soil’s Still Got Your Back
+The Soil’s Still Working in Your Favor

 Go-To Tips for September Planting